 For a misdemeanor charge, the process is fairly straightforward.
-You make your first courtroom appearance with your attorney, and then afterwards we will negotiate on your behalf to get the charges reduced or dropped, which can take several months.
+You make your first courtroom appearance with your attorney, and then afterward we will negotiate on your behalf to get the charges reduced or dropped, which can take several months.
 If no favorable deal is forthcoming, we can go to trial.

 For felonies, the potential penalties are far more serious, so the process is more drawn out and takes place across multiple courtrooms: